-So why go on a low carb, ketogenic diet?
-Why would I leave the comfort of my delicious (though high carb) African dishes and embark on this strange journey?
+So why go on a ketogenic diet in the first place?
+Why leave the comfort of my delicious (though, high carb) African dishes I have eaten all my life?

 The turning point

 So why did I try the keto diet?
 I was desperate.
 Almost daily headaches for years is no fun.
 I kept hearing everyone talking about how they were miraculously healed of this and that ailment on the keto diet.

 After years of sitting on the sidelines, I felt I should try this and see.
 I mean, it couldn’t be worse than what I was already experiencing.
 And if it got better, then good for me.

 I noticed almost immediately that the headaches disappeared.
 One day, two days, one month, no headaches.
 I thought I was dreaming.
 Or maybe, it was just a placebo effect?